Another year is over. Where did the time go?

 Location: Ho Chi Minh City

-Designed by travelers for travelers, The Common Room Project ’s goal is to defeat that mysterious “incompleteness” that occasionally plagues solo tourists or anyone in a city as large and overwhelming as Saigon.
+Designed by travellers for travellers, The Common Room Project‘s goal is to defeat that mysterious “incompleteness” that occasionally plagues solo tourists or anyone in a city as large and overwhelming as Saigon.
 TCRP’s social nights out, community dinners, and beautiful shared spaces such as their lush garden, rooftop bar, and exposed-brick common areas make it easy to meet like-minded explorers and creatives.

 Hostel Café Koti